Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Data protection shield illustrating privacy-first analytics approach

-Why Choose Plausible Over Google Analytics
+Why Plausible Instead of Google Analytics

 What You Need Before Starting